frankkopp/workerpool/README.md

         * wait until a finished job becomes available if the WorkPool is still able to produce finished jobs
             * E.g. the job queue is not closed
             * E.g. the job queue is closed but there are still jobs in progress
-        * return nil if the job queue is closed and there are no more jobs in progress
+        * unblock and return nil if the job queue is closed and there are no more jobs in progress

 ### Optional requirements:
 * Have counter for jobs waiting, jobs in progress and jobs finished